vishalsingh2972/YouTube-Clone/README.md

 ### About the Project

-This project is an attempt of using intermediate HTML and CSS skills I learned and as a result apply it to build a replica of the website, YouTube.com, which I use in a daily basis as a medium to not only be entertained, but also to be informed and educated with.
+This project is an attempt to apply the intermediate HTML and CSS skills I have learned to build a replica of the website YouTube.com, which I use on a daily basis not only for recreational purposes but also to be informed and educated with.

 ### Project Demo